jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/1_Cases_B.typ

 $ <eq_116>

-// ---------------------------------- here ---------------------------------- //
-As established in optimization case A (@chap_4_5_0), the optimization results are presented for configurations with 4 and 8 #glspl("lie") in @fig_85 and @fig_86, respectively.
+As established in optimization case A, the results of optimization case B are presented for configurations with 4 and 8 #glspl("lie") in @fig_85 and @fig_86, respectively.
 Analogous to the findings in case A, these variations achieve high-quality approximations of both shear force and bending moment distributions.
-For clarity in @fig_86, the force text annotations for the 8 #glspl("lie") configuration are deliberately positioned with alternating vertical offsets.
+For reasons of clarity, in @fig_86, the force text annotations for the 8 #glspl("lie") configuration are deliberately positioned with alternating vertical offsets.
 This arrangement was necessary to prevent textual overlap between adjacent annotations.
 The visualization maintains consistent scaling across all subplots to enable direct comparisons between different configurations.
 The color-coded text scheme aids in distinguishing individual force components.
 The results demonstrate that the #glspl("lie") positions satisfy the constraint that prohibits overlapping between individual #glspl("lie").
 The optimizer utilized the entire available inner wing length for #gls("lie") placement, identifying this as the optimal design configuration.
 While this optimization definition proves suitable for scenarios without restrictions on #gls("lie") placement within the wing-tube section, applications requiring optical measurement devices necessitate specific regions to remain free of #glspl("lie").
 This consideration is addressed in optimization case D, presented in @chap_4_5_3.